clintonarasa/Tinkercard_design/README.md

-# Tinkercard_design
+Automatic Street Light Project
-Contains screenshots and Arduino code for the Automatic Street Light Tinkercad project.
+This repository contains the Tinkercad circuit design and Arduino code for an automatic street light system using an LDR and LED.